-USB devices are ubiquitous in our day-to-day lives.
+USB devices are found everywhere in our day-to-day lives.
 Whether it be charging your phone, uploading photos with a USB flash drive, or swapping out peripherals on your computer at work, you're most likely relatively familiar with the USB connector and port.
 But did you know that, while they all may look pretty much the same, there are actually different generations of this type of plug which may affect performance?
-In this guide, we'll go over two of the most popular ones at the moment -- USB 2.0 and USB 3.0.
+In this guide, we'll go over the differences between the USB 2.0 and USB 3.0.

 What Is USB?

 Before we dive into the differences between these two generations of USB, here's a quick refresher on USB as a whole.
 USB (universal serial bus) is the standard used to connect peripherals -- flash drives, keyboards, mice, cameras, phone chargers, etc. -- to computers and adapters.
 It is also used to transfer data between devices, such as between flash drives or external hard drives and computers.

 Both USB 2 and USB 3 are built upon the first USB technologies, USB 1.0 and 1.1, which were released in 1996 and 1998 respectively.
 Unsurprisingly, the 1.0 standard is the most basic and slowest of all the options, with a maximum speed of 1.5 megabits per second (Mbps).
 The next generation, USB 1.1, can transfer at a speed of about 12 Mbps, which is considered relatively slow today.